kube-object-storage/lib-bucket-provisioner/README.md

   claimRef: objectreference [4]
   phase: {"pending", "bound", "lost"} [5]
 ```
-1. `ownerReferences` marks the OB as a child of the object store.
-If the store is deleted, the bucket will be
- automatically deleted
+1. `finalizers` set and cleared by the lib's OBC controller.
+Prevents accidental deletion of an OBC
 1. (optional per provisioner) The label here associates all artifacts under the Rook-Ceph object provisioner
 1. `objectBucketSource` is a struct containing metadata of the object store provider
 1. `claimRef` is an objectReference to the associated OBC